zdravkov/kendo-docs/api/javascript/ui/grid.md

 ### groupable.showFooter `Boolean` *(default: false)*

-When enabled the group footer rows will remain visible when the corresponding gruop is collapsed.
+When enabled the group footer rows will remain visible when the corresponding group is collapsed.

 #### Example - show footer when groups are collapsed